mgogic/kura/kura/org.eclipse.kura.rest.device.provider/doc/DeviceRESTApiDocumentation.md

 * **Notes:**

-    Method returns positive response if the device exists {deviceId} in curl command needs to be switched with real device name
+    Method returns positive response if the device existss.
+In curl command {deviceId} needs to be switched with real device name

 ## Method : Get data from all device's components
 Read values of all components from the device